kit-yeung/ImageToText/README.md

 -- recognizes text and extracts information from images using machine learning -- provides powerful OCR capabilities including text detection and recognition

--Tesseract OCR:
+- Tesseract OCR:
---Open-source and widely used for text recognition in images.
+-- Open-source and widely used for text recognition in images.
 It supports multiple languages.
---It can be integrated into Python with libraries like pytesseract
+-- It can be integrated into Python with libraries like pytesseract

 - Google Cloud Translation API:
 -- Translates text from one language to another.